HŠK Zrinjski Mostar: The new era

 Before the 2003–04 season, several new board members joined the club, bringing in better sponsors.
 Their primary goal was to make Zrinjski one of the top clubs in the country by its 100th anniversary in 2005.
 Zrinjski then took four players on loan from Dinamo Zagreb: Luka Modrić, Marko Janjetović, Ivica Džidić and Davor Landeka.
 After the season, Džidić and Landeka stayed permanently.
 Although Zrinjski was nowhere near the top, the base for the next season was created.
 In the summer of 2004, the club signed some of the best players in the league, such as Zoran Rajović, Dušan Kerkez, Velimir Vidić, and Sulejman Smajić.
 The team, led by manager Franjo Džidić, won the title easily, with a significant point advantage over runner-up Željezničar.
 Zoran Rajović was the league's leading scorer.

 Many of Zrinjski's star players were on one-year contracts and left the team after the season.
 As a result, the team did not play well at the beginning of the season and was surprisingly knocked out of the UEFA Champions League first qualifying round by the Luxembourg team F91 Dudelange.
 Zrinjski won the first game away 1–0 but lost at home after overtime 4–0.
 Not long after the beginning of the season, Blaž Slišković was appointed as manager.

 Zrinjski finished the 2005–06 season in third place, earning a spot in the Intertoto Cup, where Zrinjski knocked out the Maltese team Marsaxlokk (3–0 home, 1–1 away) in the first round and lost to Israel team Maccabi Petah Tikva (1–1 away, 1–3 home) in the second round.

-In the 2006–07 season, Zrinjski finished in second place, earning a UEFA Europa League berth.
+In the 2006–07 season, Zrinjski finished second, earning a UEFA Europa League berth.
 During the winter break, Zrinjski lost one of its best players Lamine Diarra, who transferred to Beira-Mar, but it signed former star player Zoran Rajović on a free transfer.
 Zrinjski also signed another former player, an experienced midfielder Mario Ivanković from Brotnjo.

 In 2007–08, Zrinjski lost in the first qualifying round to FK Partizan of Serbia, 11–1 on aggregate.
 However, Partizan was expelled from the competition due to crowd trouble, so Zrinjski progressed to the second round, where they lost 2–1 on aggregate to FK Rabotnički of Macedonia.
 The domestic campaign saw them finish fourth, but a victory in the Cup of Bosnia and Herzegovina earned them a place in the UEFA Cup once again.